brbep/bigquery-cool-features-standard-sql/README.md

 All this content and many others can be found in the [Bigquery documentation](https://cloud.google.com/bigquery/docs/reference).

-## Assumptions before you begin
+## Assumptions Before You Begin
 * You will need to have a Google Cloud account.
 If not, you can create it from [here](https://cloud.google.com/free).
-Click on *Get Started for Free* button which appears on the top right corner.
+Click on **Get Started for Free** button which appears on the top right corner.
 * For some examples, you will need to have a Bigquery project ([see documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects)) and permissions to edit tables and access data.